endemics/concourse-s3-sync/Readme.md

 #### Parameters
 - `dest`: The path, relative to the work directory, to sync with S3.
 If omitted, uses the work directory.
+- `skip_download`: If set to `true`, then the download from S3 is skipped completely.
+Only useful while set in `put` using `get_params`, to avoid the implicit `get` to download back the content of the bucket.

 ### `out`: Sync the local content to S3